Tootbus London: Fleet

 Historically the fleet consisted of former double deck route buses, that after being converted to open top configuration, were given a second life.
 However, in 2005 ten Ayats Bravo City bodied Volvo B7Ls were purchased new.
 As at September 2014, the fleet consisted of 90 buses.

-Allocation
+The fleet include Ayats Bravo City bodied Volvo B7Ls, Plaxiton President bodied DAF DB250, Optare Visionaire or MCV DD103 bodied Volvo B9TL, Scania Omnicity buses, and the new purchased Unvi Urbis electric bus.

-Some of the buses are in the standard City Sightseeing livery, rather than the Original Tour version, for use on route T2, which is branded as City Sightseeing.
-However, in practice, buses can be mixed up.
+In November 2023, it was announced that the fleet of 15 Optare Visionaire bodied Volvo B9TL would be retrofitted with electric drivertrains to make them battery electric buses.